nickmvincent/cmpt419_fall2025/talk/talk-as-marp.md

 3. Training: Text used to update model weights via gradient descent
 4. Inference: Model weights shape how LLM responds to prompts

+See Gao et al. 2020

 ---

+## Key insight of content -> model behaviour

-**Key insight:** Individual contributions are small, but:
+Individual contributions are small, but:
-- Collectively determine what the model "knows"
+- They collectively determine what the model "knows"
 - Specific domains/communities can have outsized influence
 - But we can't trace backward from outputs to data sources

 ---

-## There is strong reason to believe the LLM paradigm is useful for social knowledge

-But importantly, if we think an LLM placed into some kind of social/economic simulation might tell us about how real people might respond -- that is possible!
-It is possible that a model responds a certain way because of collective behaviour ensconced in data records and now model weights.

 ---